Testing Many Restrictions Under Heteroskedasticity: If leave-three-out fails

 An important difference between this result and that of Theorem~\ref{thm:size} is that the asymptotic size may be smaller than desired, which can happen when leave-three-out fails for a large fraction of possible triples.
 When such conservatism materializes, there will be a corresponding loss in power relative to the result in Theorem~\ref{thm:power}.
 Otherwise, the power properties are analogous to those reported in Theorem~\ref{thm:power} and we therefore omit a formal result.

 \begin{rem} Before turning to a study of the finite sample performance of the proposed test, we describe an adjustment to the test which is based on finite sample considerations.
 This adjustment is to rely on demeaned outcome variables in the definitions of $\hat E_{\cal F}$, $ \hat V_{\cal F}$, and $\hat{\boldsymbol w}$.
 The benefit of relying on demeaned outcomes is that it makes the critical value invariant to the location of the outcomes.
 On the other hand, this adjustment removes the exact unbiasedness used to motivate the estimators of ${\E}_0[ {\cal F} ]$ and ${\V}_{0}\big[\mathcal{F} - \hat{E}_{\cal F}\big]$.
 However, one can show that the biases introduced by demeaning vanish at a rate that ensures asymptotic validity.
 Therefore, we deem the gained location invariance sufficiently desirable that we are willing to introduce a small finite sample bias to achieve it.
-We refer to the Appendix for exact mathematical details but note that this adjustment is used in the following simulations. \end{rem}
+We refer to the Appendix for exact mathematical details but note that this adjustment is used {in the simulations that follow; we also probe the version that uses non-demeaned outcomes (see the end of Section~\ref{sec:sim}).} \end{rem}